Gold: $2316.50 Silver: $27.41 Platinum: $983.00 90% Junk $1 FV: $19.6 Gold/Silver Ratio: 84.51

 British Gold Sovereign

-A gold sovereign is a historic British gold coin that has been minted since 1489.
-It holds a face value of one sovereign, which is equivalent to £1 and is considered one of the most widely recognized and respected gold coins in the world.
+The gold sovereign is a historic British coin that has been minted since 1489.
+It holds a face value of one sovereign, which is equivalent to £1 and is one of the most widely recognized gold coins in the world.

-This iconic design has remained largely unchanged throughout the years, with variations to reflect the reigning monarch at the time of minting.
+This iconic design has remained largely unchanged throughout the years, with variations such as the reigning monarch at the time of minting.
 However, some mintage years during Queen Victoria's reign feature an alternative reverse design with a crowned shield.

 Gold Sovereign Coin Highlights: